Last Updated on December 10, 2024

 What Is L-1 Visa Blanket Certification?

-Some companies choose to establish an intracompany relationship in place of filing individual L-1 petitions.
-This means the employee can apply for the L-1 visa directly at a U.S. Consulate and not in the U.S.
+Some companies choose to establish an intracompany relationship instead of filing individual L-1 petitions.
+This means the employee can apply for the L-1 visa directly at a U.S. Consulate rather than in the U.S.

 How Long Does the L-1A Visa Last?